Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

-This paper is structured as follows.
-The next section describes the protocol devised and subsequently presents the synthesised results.
-The final section discusses the implications of the findings, further research opportunities and limitations of the study.
+The remainder of the paper is organised as follows.
+The next section describes the protocol employed, including the search engines and search terms used.
+This is followed by a synthesis of the findings from the papers reviewed.
+The final section discusses the implications of the findings, further research opportunities and the limitations of the study.